maxithon/CRUD_JSP_POSTGRES/README.md

 which has table called spl_suppliers that has 4 field.(id,first_name,last_name,phone,location),

-2. We use Bootstrap in designing form for insert and table for retrieving information.
+2. I use Bootstrap in designing form for insert and table for retrieving information.

-3.